shadowhen/ray-tracing-in-one-weekend/README.md

 # Ray Tracing in One Weekend

-A raytracer from the book *Ray Tracing in One Weekend* by Peter Shirley, Trevor David Black, and Steve Hollasch.
+A C++ raytracer from the book [*Ray Tracing in One Weekend*](https://raytracing.github.io/books/RayTracingInOneWeekend.html) by Peter Shirley, Trevor David Black, and Steve Hollasch.